vulcanize/stack-orchestrator/README.md

 - If you want to utilize Prometheus and Grafana.
 Do the following:
   - Within your local `vulcanize/ops` repo, update the following file `metrics/etc/prometheus.yml`.
 Update `[localhost:6060]` —> `go-ethereum:6060`.

-## `ipld-eth-server` Specific

-- Currently, neither the `local` nor the `latest` docker-compose file is working.
-- I am utilizing the following `start-up-files/ipld-eth-server/chain.json`, not the one specified in the `ipld-eth-server` repository.
-The reason is that the `start-up-files/ipld-eth-server/chain.json` file matches the `start-up-files/go-ethereum/genesis.json`.